opentorah/opentorah/docs/README.md

 apply plugin: 'org.podval.docbook-gradle-plugin'
 ```

+For projects with code that is used to generate data for inclusion in the DocBook files,
+DocBook plugin needs to be applied *after* the Java plugin.

-If a project doesn't contain any code, and doesn't apply any core Gradle plugins,
+If project does not contain any code nor applies any core Gradle plugins,
 to get basic tasks like "clean" and "build":

 ```groovy